kzys/blog/en/content/posts/2020/gzip.md

 0000001a
 %
 ```
 Second, it has one byte for OS.
 Note that the gzip file above claims "Unix", even my OS is macOS.
+Well, macOS is one of [the UNIX certified products](https://www.opengroup.org/openbrand/register/)...

 ```
          OS (Operating System)